Asfaam/Group8_Heart_Prediction/README.md

 ## Overview

-Heart Disease Prediction is a machine learning project that aims to predict the likelihood of an individual developing heart disease based on various health parameters.
+Heart Disease Prediction is a deep learning project that aims to predict the likelihood of an individual developing heart disease based on various health parameters.
 This project uses neural networks to build a predictive model.
 The dataset used for training and testing the model includes features such as age, sex, chest pain type, blood pressure, cholesterol level, and more.

 ## Project Structure